-- (34) The following are authorised to uphold appeals or vary penalties: - a.
+- (34) The following are authorised to receive and determine appeals: - a.
 Executive Principal Education Futures (or nominee) for penalties imposed under clauses 11a-f of the Rule.
 At the discretion of the Executive Principal Education Futures, these cases may be referred to the Student Conduct Appeals Committee for determination; otherwise the decision of the Executive Principal Education Futures is final and there is no further avenue of appeal within the University. - b.
 The Student Conduct Appeals Committee (Committee) for penalties imposed under clauses 11g-11j of the Rule.

-The decision of the Student Conduct Appeals Committee is final (excepting the Vice-Chancellor and Chief Executive Officer's ratification of Expulsion and Council's ratification of Revocation of Award) and there is no further avenue of appeal within the University.
+The decision of the Student Conduct Appeals Committee is final (excepting the Vice-Chancellor and Chief Executive Officer's ratification of Expulsion and Revocation of Award) and there is no further avenue of appeal within the University.